 Dr. Donaldson’s dissertation centered on the daily experiences of Kindergarten teachers, utilizing the research methods of interviewing and portraiture to explore how teachers respond to young children’s mistakes during instruction.
 As a graduate student, she won numerous fellowships and awards from a variety of organizations, including the American Educational Research Association, the Harvard Center on the Developing Child, the National Association for Research in Science Teaching, Phi Delta Kappan, and more.

-Dr. Donaldson regularly presents her work in various venues, including more than 35 refereed conference presentations and nearly 30 invited appearances over the past 9 years.
-Her written work appears in peer-reviewed journals, including the Harvard Educational Review, The Journal of Educational Research, AERA Open, and more.
+Dr. Donaldson regularly presents her work in various venues, including more than 40 refereed conference presentations and 35 invited appearances over the past 10 years.
+Her written work appears in peer-reviewed journals, including the Harvard Educational Review, The Journal of Educational Research, AERA Open, Theory Into Practice, and more.
 In addition to published articles, she has sole-authored a book entitled From Oops to Aha: Portraits of Learning From Mistakes in Kindergarten (2021).
 The book is a result of years of intensive observations and careful analysis, examining instruction in the classrooms of four public school Kindergarten teachers.
 By sharing this set of compelling life stories, Dr. Donaldson offers an in-depth look at the ways these teachers respond to mistakes in their early childhood classrooms.
 In the book, she juxtaposes the wide range of micro-level teacher-child interactions that occur when young students make mistakes, while also illuminating how factors beyond the teachers’ control shape their approaches to teaching and contribute to structural inequities.

 Dr. Donaldson is an Assistant Professor of Education and Child Study at Smith College, where she teaches courses in the learning sciences and elementary STEM methods.
 Prior to this position, she served as Assistant Professor of Early Elementary Education at the University of Hartford, leading seminars and methods courses for preservice teachers pursuing state licensure in Early Childhood and Elementary programs.